How many distinct signals would you expect to observe in the 1H N... | Study Prep in Pearson+

 Multiple Choice

-How many distinct signals would you expect to observe in the NMR spectrum of ?
+How many distinct signals would you expect to observe in the NMR spectrum of (dimethyl ether)?

 A